-When the number of multicast nodes in the networks is small or moderate (30 receivers or less) or the multicast traffic load is light, the SPT, the MST and the MNT have similar effects on the average PDR of the unicast flows (Figure 5).
-When the multicast group is large (e.g., 5 senders and 50 receivers) and the total multicast traffic load is high (150 packets/s or more), the SPT causes more packet losses to the unicast flows than the MST and the MNT, from 1% to 3.5% more (Figure 6).
-This is due to the fact that the SPT involves more nodes in the data forwarding task than the MST and the MNT, and thus causes more packet collisions and more congestion to the unicast flows when the multicast sending rate is high.
+When the number of multicast nodes in the networks is small or moderate (30 receivers or less) or the multicast traffic load is light, the SPT, the MST, and the MNT have similar effects on the average PDR of the unicast flows (Fig. 5).
+When the multicast group is large (e.g., five senders and 50 receivers) and the total multicast traffic load is high (150 packets/s or more), the SPT causes more packet losses to the unicast flows than the MST and the MNT, from 1 percent to 3.5 percent more (Fig. 6).
+This is due to the fact that the SPT involves more nodes in the data forwarding task than the MST and the MNT and thus causes more packet collisions and more congestion to the unicast flows when the multicast sending rate is high.

 We obtained similar results from experiments in which the sender to receiver ratios of the multicast groups are different [11].
-In general, the PDRs of the unicast flows depend on the aggregate multicast traffic load and the total number of multicast forwarding nodes in the network, as illustrated above.
+In general, the PDRs of the unicast flows depend on the aggregate multicast traffic load and the total number of multicast forwarding nodes in the network, as illustrated previously.

-IV.
 DISCUSSIONS AND FUTURE WORK

 Our simulations are based on IEEE 802.11 CSMA/CA medium access control because this is a widely accepted radio technique for WMNs.
 Other types of WMNs that are being considered or standardized include 802.15 and 802.16 [1].
-Since 802.16 uses TDMA (Time Division Multiple Access), and 802.15, a combination of TDMA and CSMA/CA, our future work is to extend this study to these types of networks.
+Since 802.16 uses time division multiple access (TDMA) and 802.15, a combination of TDMA and CSMA/CA, our future work is to extend this study to these types of networks.

 We assume that all transmissions of a multicast group take place on one channel.
-Although multi-channel mesh networks have been studied extensively in order to enhance the overall network throughput, currently there are no effective multichannel protocols for multicast communications, and designing such a protocol is not a trivial task either [12].
-(Different multicast groups can use different channels though, as long as no channel switching is required for multicast transmissions.
+Although multichannel mesh networks were studied extensively to enhance the overall network throughput, currently there are no effective multichannel protocols for multicast communications and designing such a protocol is not a trivial task either [12].
+(However, different multicast groups can use different channels, as long as no channel switching is required for multicast transmissions.
 Our results are still valid when the multicast groups and unicast flows to be studied are on the same channel.)

-Finally, one of the current consensuses regarding WMNs is that they should be small to medium in size (compared with the Internet).
-The reason is that in 802.11-based networks the throughput of a flow decreases rapidly as its path length increases.
-(An 802.16 mesh is even less scalable, able to support only around 100 subscribers due to centralized scheduling message structures [1].)
-Our work thus assumes WMNs of small to medium sizes, and as such, would need to be re-examined for WMNs of very large scales should they be realized in the future as communication technology and protocols advance.
+Finally, a current consensus regarding WMNs is that they should be small to medium in size (compared with the Internet).
+The reason is that in 802.11-based networks, the throughput of a flow decreases rapidly as its path length increases.
+(An 802.16 mesh is even less scalable, able to support only approximately 100 subscribers due to centralized scheduling message structures [1].)
+Thus, our work assumes WMNs of small to medium sizes and as such, must be re-examined for WMNs of very large scales should they be realized in the future as communication technology and protocols advance.

-V. CONCLUSIONS
+CONCLUSIONS